Bounded and unbounded cohomology of homeomorphism and diffeomorphism groups: Homeomorphisms and diffeomorphisms of the disc

 \begin{proof}[Proof of \Cref{mcduff}] For shorter notation, we write

 so that the restriction to $S^1$ yields an identification $G/G' = \Homeo_\circ(S^1)$.

 We claim that the semi-simplicial set $\FCh^\perp_\bullet / G'$ is boundedly acyclic.
 In view of \Cref{lem:isom:quot}, it suffices to establish this for $\RFCh^\perp_\bullet / \Homeo(D^2; \rel S^1)$ instead.
 We shall deduce this from \Cref{thm:sss}.
-To that end, recall that $\Homeo(D^2; \rel S^1)$ is boundedly acyclic by Matsumoto--Morita's theorem, while $\RFCh^\perp_\bullet$ is boundedly acyclic by \Cref{RFCh:ba}.
-It thus remains to check the conditions on the stabilisers, which are granted by the combination of \Cref{stab:fat:chords:rel} with \Cref{prop:power:mod}.
+To that end, recall that $\Homeo(D^2; \rel S^1) \cong \Homeo_c(\bR^2)$ is boundedly acyclic by Matsumoto--Morita's theorem, while $\RFCh^\perp_\bullet$ is boundedly acyclic by \Cref{RFCh:ba}.
+It thus remains to check the conditions on the stabilisers, which are granted by the \Cref{cor:stab:fat:chords}.
 This confirms the claim.

 The claim puts us in the position to apply \Cref{thm:sss} a second time, but to the action of $G/G'$ on $\FCh^\perp_\bullet / G'$.
-The stabilizer of a $(p+1)$-tuple for this action corresponds to the stabilizer of $2(p+1)$ generic fat points in $S^1$ under the identification of $G/G'$ with $\Homeo_\circ(S^1)$.
-Thus, as in the Proof of \Cref{circle}, these stabilizers are boundedly acyclic (and there is only one isomorphism type when $p$ is fixed).
+The stabiliser of a $(p+1)$-tuple for this action corresponds to the stabiliser of $2(p+1)$ generic fat points in $S^1$ under the identification of $G/G'$ with $\Homeo_\circ(S^1)$.
+Thus, as in the Proof of \Cref{circle}, these stabilisers are boundedly acyclic (and there is only one isomorphism type when $p$ is fixed).
 Therefore, \Cref{thm:sss} provides an isomorphism between the bounded cohomology of $\Homeo_\circ(S^1)$ and the bounded cohomology of the quotient of $\FCh^\perp_\bullet / G'$ by $G/G'$, which is none other than $\FCh^\perp_\bullet / G$.

 We invoke a third time \Cref{thm:sss}, now for the $G$-action on $\FCh^\perp_\bullet$.
 That semi-simplicial set is boundedly acyclic by \Cref{FCh:ba}.
-This time, to justify the assumptions on the stabilizers, we need to combine \Cref{prop:prod:mod} with \Cref{prop:power:mod}, \Cref{stab:fat:chords} and \Cref{lem:halfcircle}.
+To justify the assumptions on the stabilisers, we recall the description of \Cref{stab:fat:chords} and invoke again \Cref{cor:stab:fat:chords}.
 We thus obtain an isomorphism between the bounded cohomology of $G$ and of $\FCh^\perp_\bullet / G$, which we previously identified with the bounded cohomology of $\Homeo_\circ(S^1)$.

 It only remains to justify that this isomorphism is indeed induced by the restriction map $G \to \Homeo_\circ(S^1)$, or equivalently by the quotient map $G\to G/G'$.
 The two isomorphisms produced by the second and third applications of \Cref{thm:sss} arise from parallel spectral sequences, connected by the morphism of spectral sequences induced by the quotient maps $\FCh^\perp_\bullet \to \FCh^\perp_\bullet / G'$ and $G\to G/G'$.
 Thus indeed the isomorphism is induced by restriction (which in particular preserves the ring structure of bounded cohomology); this completes the proof of \Cref{mcduff}. \end{proof}